euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 maximum is log(T) = 6.29.

-In all three temperature maps the hottest temperatures are found in relatively small, localised regions (which appear in red in figures :ref:`qs20110128` and :ref:`qs20110208`), with the temperatures changing quite sharply between these regions and the cooler background plasma.
+In all three temperature maps the hottest temperatures are found in relatively small, localised regions (which appear in red in Figures :ref:`qs20110128` and :ref:`qs20110208`), with the temperatures changing quite sharply between these regions and the cooler background plasma.
 These hotter regions appear to consist of small loop-like structures, though none of these correspond to any active region.
-The hot structures in the region shown in figure :ref:`qs20110221` take up a slightly larger portion of the region and are more strongly concentrated in one location.
+The hot structures in the region shown in Figure :ref:`qs20110221` take up a slightly larger portion of the region and are more strongly concentrated in one location.
 Temperatures of around log(T) :math:`\approx` 6.15 also appear to form even smaller loops in some cases,